briankoser/sfc-listeners-guide/episodes/0018-the-multiverse-notes-from-the-other-side.md

 last_listen: 2018-02-15
 recommendation: yes-timeloop
 recommendation_reason: An interesting and funny discussion of a great sci-fi topic and how it relates to Christianity.
 Featuring delirious Ben!
-archivist_note:
 ---
 # Opening
 Skip Crust, Matt and Ben's pastor, and Talan Gwynn, homeschooler who's written papers about the podcast, join as guest hosts